openmobilityfoundation/mobility-data-specification/policy/README.md

 | `kph`                 | Kilometers per hour |

 ### Rate Recurrences
 Rate recurrences specify when a rate is applied – either once, or periodically according to a `time_unit` specified using [Rule Units](#rule-units).
-Note that a `time_unit` refers to a unit of time as measured in local time for the juristiction – a day begins at midnight local time, an hour begins at the top of the hour, etc.
+A `time_unit` refers to a unit of time as measured in local time for the juristiction – a day begins at midnight local time, an hour begins at the top of the hour, etc.

 | Name      | Description         |
 | --------- | ------------------- |